![]() |

-Quality control of crops is the systematic approach toward achievement and or maintenance of their quality standards.
-Quality control integrates random and uncoordinated activities directed toward achievement and maintenance of quality standards into a comprehensive and systematic programme.
+Quality control of crops is the systematic approach toward achieving and or maintaining their quality standards.
+Quality control integrates random and uncoordinated activities toward achieving and maintaining quality standards into a comprehensive and systematic program.
 It does not permit vital operations or procedures to be accomplished or ignored by chance.

-The quality of crop produced is as important as the quantity produced, or more important than that.
-For example, it is desirable to produce fine rice with pleasant aroma, wheat with high milling quality, maize with a high percentage of marketable grain to stalk, cotton with long fibres, groundnut with low percentage of hull, sugarcane with high sucrose, potatoes with good cooking quality etc.
+The quality of the crop produced is as important as the quantity produced, or more important than that.
+For example, it is desirable to produce fine rice with a pleasant aroma, wheat with high milling quality, maize with a high percentage of marketable grain to stalk, cotton with long fibers, groundnut with a low percentage of the hull, sugarcane with high sucrose, potatoes with good cooking quality, etc.

 Factors Affecting Quality of Crops

-Some time it is very difficult to separate out the quantity and quality factors of the crop produces.
-Some time it is possible to do that and sometime they are inseparable.
-With this context quality factors of crops are stated below-
+Sometimes, it is challenging to separate the crop’s quantity and quality factors.
+Sometimes it is possible to do that, and sometimes they are inseparable.
+In this context quality factors of crops are stated below-

 1. Climatic factors: